GE Money Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on GE Money’s changes.
-Notwithstanding that utilising the software is not a condition for being on the GE Money panel, demonstrating you can stay up to date with GE Money’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your firm’s panel standing.
+This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on GE Money’s changes.
+Even though utilising this technology is not a condition for being on the GE Money panel, demonstrating you can remain up to date with GE Money’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to reduced PII premiums.
+The system generates real-time alerts, automatically produces compliance and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by GE Money

-Banks and building societies frequently change their requirements.
+Lenders frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from GE Money are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes